Gather 'round for favorite Seattle story times

 Planting the Seed for Young Readers at Center for Urban Horticulture

-Once a month, your little garden helpers will love listening to stories about plants and nature in the sunny children’s nook of the Miller Library at the University of Washington’s Center for Urban Horticulture.
-An activity in the program room follows each storytime, then everyone is welcome to stroll through the 16 acres of gorgeous display gardens outside.
+One Saturday a month, your little garden helpers will love listening to stories about plants and nature in the sunny children’s nook of the Miller Library at the University of Washington’s Center for Urban Horticulture.
+An activity in the program room follows each story time, then everyone is welcome to stroll through the 16 acres of gorgeous display gardens outside.
 Kids can sniff the flowers while grown-ups gather ideas for plants suited to Pacific Northwest urban gardens.

 The gardens are free and open every day of the year, as is the Miller Library, which anyone can use, not just Huskies.
-This month’s story time, on June 17, reveals some surprising uses for plants.
-Storytime, which begins at 10:30 am, takes a break for the summer and resumes Sept.
-30 with books about bees.
 Free; 3501 NE 41st St. Urban Horticulture Storytime

 Experience the Art of Storytelling at Frye Art Museum